Mansfield Melancon Car Accident and Personal Injury Lawyers in Louisiana

 Sedgwick Is Not an Insurance Company – Here’s What You Need to Know

 When an accident or workplace injury occurs, most people expect to deal directly with an insurance company.
+In many cases, personal injury attorneys become involved early in the process to help injured individuals protect their rights and pursue fair compensation.
 But sometimes, a third-party entity, such as Sedgwick Claims Management Services, steps in to manage the process.

 Sedgwick is not an insurance carrier.
 Instead, it acts as a third-party administrator (TPA).
 This distinction often leads to confusion, particularly when you’re trying to recover compensation after an injury.